 The legislation employs the expertise of the Federal Labor Relations Authority (FLRA), which will review State collective bargaining laws and determine if they substantially comply with the minimal rights outlined in this bill.
-Any State whose laws meet the minimal standards of H.R.
-1093, like your home State of Ohio, Mr. Chairman, is automatically exempt from any Federal oversight whatsoever-there will be no change in their current practices and procedures.
+Any State whose laws meet the minimal standards of S. 1016 are automatically exempt from any Federal oversight whatsoever-there will be no change in their current practices and procedures.
+For example, Senator DeWine's home State of Ohio has a much stronger collective bargaining law and would not be affected by the law.
+Your home State of Vermont, Mr. Chairman, has collective bargaining with fact-finding and non-binding arbitration, very similar to S. 1016.

-States which do not meet the minimal standards of this legislation would have a year to enact their own legislation recognizing the rights outlined in H.R.
-1093.
+States which do not meet the minimal standards of this legislation would have a year to enact their own legislation recognizing the rights outlined in S. 1016.
 In the absence of State action, the FLRA will issue regulations that will function as labor law in these States, and the agency would serve as the labor board for public safety employers and employees.
 The FLRA immediately loses jurisdiction when the State adopts a bargaining law.
-The FOP is confident that the majority of States will chose to enact their own bargaining laws once Congress adopts H.R.
-1093.
+The FOP is confident that the majority of States will chose to enact their own bargaining laws once Congress adopts S. 1016.

 I think it is important to underscore the unique nature of public safety work.
 Ours is not the traditional labor-management relationship.
 In our line of work, the aim of both the rank-and-file officer and the chief law enforcement officer is to decrease crime and make communities safer.
-This is our bottom line: not profits versus wages, but the safety of the public and of the officer.
+This is our bottom line-not profits versus wages, but the safety of the public and of the officer.
 Studies have consistently shown that cooperation between public safety employers and employees enhances overall public safety, as well as the safety of officers.
+We know cooperation between police and the community reduces crime-why should cooperation between police management and the rank-and-file be any different?